Since 2005, PredictWallStreet has been harnessing the collective intelligence of

 quote: "The only good is knowledge and the only evil is ignorance".

-Courtney Codd, Social Media Marketing Assistant - Courtney Codd recently
+Courtney Codd, Community and Social Media Coordinator - Courtney Codd recently

 graduated Summa Cum Laude from the University of California Santa Cruz with Highest